 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where salzburgite typically forms.
+Look in hydrothermal veins country, the host setting where salzburgite typically forms.
 If you start seeing pyrite, chalcopyrite, galena in float, you are in the right ground.
 Field specimens usually show a acicular or fibrous aggregates, bladed crystals habit, so train your eye for that shape before scanning the outcrop.